SergiyKochenko/Django-React-Build-a-Location-Based-Real-Estate-Website/README.md

 ## Building the Login Page

 The login page is built using React and Material UI.
 It includes form fields for Username and Password, a styled Sign In button, and a link directing users to the registration page.
 The design leverages Material UI's Grid layout and custom styles via makeStyles to ensure responsiveness.

+## Creating User Registration

+User registration can be performed via the registration page or directly through the API using Djoser.
+To create a new user:
+- Navigate to the `/register` route in the frontend.
+- Fill out the form with Username, Email, Password, and Confirm Password.
+- On submission, a POST request is sent to the Djoser endpoint (e.g., `http://127.0.0.1:8000/api-auth-djoser/users/`) containing the user credentials.
+- Ensure that the `USER_CREATE_PASSWORD_RETYPE` setting is enabled in Django so that passwords must be retyped for confirmation.

 ## Usage
 - **Development Mode:** Both Django and React servers run concurrently to provide a live development environment.